StoglRobotics/ros_team_workspace/docs/guidelines/development.rst

       In *Stogl Robotics* we are always *squashing* commits, i.e., one future or one bug fix is one commit in the default branch.
 The commit message is edited before merging.

 #.
-Explain in the PR/MR description what you code is doing and why.
+Explain in the PR/MR description what your code is doing and why.

 #.
 When you are finished with development and want to submit code for the review - consider the following tips:

    - **Always** run *pre-commit* formaters;
    - Review your code **first by yourself** before asking someone else;
-   - Make sure there **are not** commended code blocks or if they have to be there add explanation why;
+   - Make sure there **are not** commented code blocks or if they have to be there add explanation why;
    - Resolve all TODOs or add concrete questions about them either in the code or in review comments so that other people know this is open for discussion;
    - By iterating on the review adjust **all parts** of the code with the same or similar patterns even if you get a comment about those only in one place - reviewers usually don't like to repeat themselves on each iteration of the same issue - if you are not sure about something, ask;
    - Ask yourself: *Would I like to review this code?*.